THE NEW BEAUTY ROUTINE IS EDIBLE

 Common skincare ingredients like retinoids, niacinamide, and ferulic acid are actually antioxidants, i.e. benevolent compounds that donate an electron to those unstable atoms called free radicals that result from both normal metabolic processes in the body and environmental stressors like UV rays and air pollution.
 In their unstable form, free radicals seek to steal an electron from structures like proteins and cell membranes, a process called oxidation that has the undesired effect of damaging cell DNA and speeding up aging.
 Oxidation can also affect the skin’s natural oils, causing or exacerbating acne.
 To offset oxidation, topical antioxidants are a worthy addition to your regimen, but a study from The Journal of Skin Pharmacology and Physiology found that they are more effective when ingested than topically applied (and especially potent when you do both).

-Three Easy Ways to Enhance Your Inner (and Outer) Beauty
+Two Easy Ways to Enhance Your Inner (and Outer) Beauty

 The newest in our lineup of beauty foods, this is a protein bar and several skincare steps in one.
 Phyto Youth Blend, a nutricosmetic powerhouse ingredient sourced from rare French melon and grape seed extracts, does the heavy lifting, with highly bioavailable phytonutrients like superoxide dismutase, zinc, and vitamin C that bust free radicals and support collagen.
 Combined, these ingredients work to control melanin overproduction, enhance skin microcirculation, and protect collagen fibers from degradation.
 Translation: skin looks clearer, firmer, brighter, more even, and better hydrated, like you spent a week at a spa drinking perfectly alkaline lemon-cucumber water.
 Based on a clinical trial, you can expect full results in about eight weeks—compared to the 12 weeks it takes to see payoff from popular anti-aging products like retinol and vitamin C serums, which usually come with irritation, flakiness and extra sun sensitivity.
-And the 12 grams of plant protein, essential fatty acids and prebiotic fiber (thank you pea protein, almond butter, coconut, and chicory root) will start working immediately, contributing to your daily intake of these vital beauty-supporting nutrients.
+And the 12 grams of plant protein, essential fatty acids and prebiotic fiber (thank you pea protein, almond butter, and chicory root) will start working immediately, contributing to your daily intake of these vital beauty-supporting nutrients.
 It’s basically your entire vanity rolled into one highly functional on-the-go snack.